+• Any non-numerical value except amelogenin contained in the profile (e.g. "o", "f", "r", "na", "nr" or "un") has to be automatically converted for the export to a wild card () and searched against all.

+• Numerical values "0", "1" or "99" contained in the profile have to be automatically converted for the export to a wild card () and searched against all.

+1 UK suggests to add the following sentence: "The Interpol Standard Set of Loci (ISSOL) contains the ESSOL and amelogenin."

+2 UK suggest the following drafting: "The DNA-profiles made available by the Member States for searching and comparison as well as the DNA-profiles sent out for searching and comparison must contain at least 6 full designated loci and may contain additional loci or blanks depending on their availability.
+The reference DNA profiles must contain at least 6 of the 7 ESS of loci.
+In order to raise the accuracy of matches, all available alleles shall be stored in the indexed DNA profile database and be used for searching and comparison.
+Each Member State should implement as soon as practically possible any new ESS of loci adopted.

-- Any non-numerical value except amelogenin contained in the profile (e.g. "o", "f", "r", "na", "nr" or "un") has to be automatically converted for the export to a wild card () and searched against all, - Numerical values "0", "1" or "99" contained in the profile have to be automatically converted for the export to a wild card () and searched against all, - If 3 alleles are provided for one locus the first allele will be accepted and the remaining 2 alleles have to be automatically converted for the export to a wild card () and searched against all, - When wild card values are provided for allele 1 or 2 then both permutations of the numerical value given for the locus will be searched (e.g. 12, could match against 12,14 or 9,12), - Pentanucleotide (Penta D, Penta E & CD4) micro-variants will be matched according to the following:
+• If 3 alleles are provided for one locus the first allele will be accepted and the remaining 2 alleles have to be automatically converted for the export to a wild card () and searched against all.

+• When wild card values are provided for allele 1 or 2 then both permutations of the numerical value given for the locus will be searched (e.g. 12, could match against 12,14 or 9,12).

+• Pentanucleotide (Penta D, Penta E & CD4) micro-variants will be matched according to the following:

+x.1 = x, x.1, x.2x.2 = x.1, x.2, x.3x.3 = x.2, x.3, x.4x.4 = x.3, x.4, x+1 x.1 = x, x.1, x.2x.2 = x.1, x.2, x.3x.3 = x.2, x.3, x+1

-Tetranucleotide (the rest of the loci are tetranucleotides) micro-variants will be matched according to the following:
+• Tetranucleotide (the rest of the Interpol database loci are tetranucleotides) micro-variants will be matched according to the following:

-1.2.
-Matching rules
+1.2 Matching rules

 The comparison of 2 DNA-profiles will be performed on the basis of the loci for which a pair of allele values is available in both DNA-profiles.
-At least 6 full designated loci (exclusive of amelogenin) must match between both DNA-profiles before a hit response is provided.
+At least 6 loci (exclusive of amelogenin) must match between both DNA-profiles.3

 A full match (Quality 1) is defined as a match, when all allele values of the compared loci commonly contained in the requesting and requested DNA-profiles are the same.
 A near match is defined as a match, when the value of only one of all the compared alleles is different in the 2 DNA profiles (Quality 2, 3 and 4).
-A near match is only accepted if there are at least 6 full designated matched loci in the 2 compared DNA profiles.
+A near match is only accepted if there are at least 6 fully matched loci in the 2 compared DNA profiles.4